go-goyave/goyave.dev/src/guide/advanced/testing.md

 #### goyave.RunTest

 Run a test suite with prior initialization of a test environment.
-The `GOYAVE_ENV` environment variable is automatically set to "test" and restored to its original value at the end of the test run.
+The `GOYAVE_ENV` environment variable is automatically set to "test" if it's not provided.

 All tests are run using your project's root as working directory.
 This directory is determined by the presence of a `go.mod` file.